 MH-47G design and features

-The MH-47G incorporates a monolithic, machine-framed fuselage integrating long-range fuel tanks, and an extendable refuelling probe to receive fuel mid-air from fixed-wing tankers.
+The MH-47G incorporates a monolithic, machine-framed fuselage integrating long-range fuel tanks and an extendable refuelling probe to receive fuel mid-air from fixed-wing tankers.
 The helicopter also possesses advanced cargo-handling capabilities.

 The airframe houses a rear ramp for loading/unloading of troops, supplies and vehicles.
 The port side of the fuselage features a gunner’s window/firing port.
-The helicopter offers seating for five crew, including two pilots and three crew-chiefs or aerial gunners.
+The helicopter offers seating for five crew, including two pilots and three crew chiefs or aerial gunners.

-The helicopter can be fitted with special operations equipment such as a fast rope insertion extraction system (FRIES), a special patrol insertion and extraction system (SPIES), a rope ladder, an electrically powered rescue hoist and a personnel location system (PLS).
+The helicopter can be fitted with special operations equipment such as a fast rope insertion extraction system (FRIES), a special patrol insertion and extraction system (SPIES), a rope ladder, an electrically powered rescue hoist, and a personnel location system (PLS).

-Cockpit and avionics
+Cockpit and avionics of the MH-47G Chinook

 The Chinook helicopter variant features a fully integrated digital cockpit management system.
 The cockpit accommodates a pilot and a co-pilot in a side-by-side arrangement.
 The night vision goggle-compatible glass digital cockpit features five liquid crystal multi-function displays (MFDs) and two control display units (CDUs).